Rx6eR7/my-portfolio/README.md

 ## About Me

 Hi!
-I'm [Your Name], a beginner programmer passionate about learning new skills and creating cool projects.
+I'm Robert, a beginner programmer passionate about learning new skills and creating cool projects.
 I’m currently focused on HTML, CSS, JavaScript, and Python.

 ---